 The Greater Titusville Development Foundation emerged in late 2014 to connect charitable donations to key community improvements and Titusville completed two master plans.
 One to bolster the city’s identity as a Trail Town, a destination for cyclists and others touring the Erie-to-Pittsburgh Trail.
 Go Erie.com April 20, 2015

 The positive impact of trails on the communities through which they pass is about more than just recreation and exercise opportunities.
 Combining these bike/hike trails with businesses ready for new clientele creates Trail Towns.
 NW Passage April 2015

-Jim Holden of Venango County, a longtime advocate of multi-use recreational trails, was Visionary, conservationist, educator, leader, farmer, friend and much more.
+Jim Holden of Venango County, a longtime advocate of multi-use recreational trails, was a Visionary, conservationist, educator, leader, farmer, friend and much more.
 “The Erie to Pittsburgh Trail (EPT) began as a dream of many individuals but only one individual, Holden, had the courage to verbalize, organize and commit to transforming the dream into a reality,” said Ron Steffey, president of the Erie to Pittsburgh Trail Alliance.

 Pittsburgh Post-Gazette April 11, 2015

 Converting rails to trails takes an army of volunteers.
 Volunteers are the lifeblood of rail-trail organizations and Jim Mayuric of Armstrong County, a 60-year-old avid biker and hiker, is the embodiment of a rail-trail volunteer.